dleged/gitfw/README.md

 ```

 #### for example:
-now your branch is feature/shopcar_page,and use 'gitfw acmp --feat [msg]' to commit:
+1uickly submit your code with recording and push to remote,now your branch is feature/shopcar_page,and use 'gitfw acmp --feat [msg]' to commit:
 ```
+Without the gitfw extensions:
+$ git add .
+$ git commit -m 'new shopcar page'
+$ git push

+When using the gitfw extension:
 $  gitfw acmp --feat 'new shopcar page'

 * feature/shopcar_page
 [feature/shopcar_page 8eaf024] feat: new shopcar page